joshdurbin/nomad-workload-cpu-actuals-report-generator/README.md

 - the past day, sampling every 5 minutes
 - the past 7 days, sampling every 30 minutes
 - the past 30 days, sampling every hour
+- the past 90 days, sampling every 6 hours (requires flag to run)

 The query to prometheus is to/for the `avg_over_time` using the metric `nomad_client_allocs_cpu_total_percent`.